 Manga a form of Japanese comic, and is widely popular amongst certain audiences.
 Since the media is mainly prevalent in Japan, they’re quite rare and hard to obtain in the West (or other countries).
 Fortunately, there are a few places/apps that offer manga to read or download.

-We’ll go through 5 of the best manga apps, or places to download manga, in this article.
+These apps will be specifically for manga – if you want something more general, check out these comic apps.
+But for now, we’ll go through 5 of the best manga apps or places to download manga in this article.

 #5 – Book Walker